theoteno/theoteno/README.md

 Since then I used KWave(sound editor), but I kind of hated the yellow/blue select highlight.

-And near this October I saw 2 issues (2009,2014), both asking for simple filters.
+And near this October I saw 2 issues (2009,2014), both asking for simple filters in Gnome Sound Recorder.

+Pitivi could be used for audio editing, but it's more of a video editor.
+And simply 9 of 10 users would recommend it for editing videos, most likely.

+LMMS or Zrythm might could be good for this kind of use, but these type of programs[DAW] are having layouts for music production. (also, they can be complicated & scary to some of the new users.)

 For now, that's what I want to get started with.

 - I’m currently learning: Python